-The aims and objectives of research are to increase the overall production from livestock and to raise the living standards of weaker sections.
+The aims and objectives of the research are to increase the overall production from livestock and to raise the living standards of weaker sections.
 The main activities and programmes are breed improvement programmes using superior germplasm, production of livestock feed and fodder, animal health care, nutrition and management aspects.
 Various livestock development programmes are aimed at increasing the productivity of the animals on sound and latest scientific methodology.
-The research at Rajasthan University of Veterinary and Animal Sciences, Bikaner is helping the state government in production of superior bulls and up-gradation of indigenous cows by providing superior germplasm and/or technology.
+The research at the Rajasthan University of Veterinary and Animal Sciences, Bikaner is helping the state government in the production of superior bulls and up-gradation of indigenous cows by providing superior germplasm and/or technology.
 The major emphasis of research has been in the following aspects:

 - Similarly, continuous research efforts have resulted in improved performance of flocks of Magra sheep and Marwari goat.

 - Improved management practices of exotic as well as indigenous poultry have provided major thrust in this sector resulting in the development of local poultry production areas in Ajmer, Kota, Jaipur, Udaipur, Kota etc.